Things To Do In Folkestone

 The Lower Leas coastal park is a gorgeous place running alongside the beach for a walk or picnic plus has a fab adventure playground for kids.
 You can access it near Mermaid beach (there are plenty of entry points).
 Walk down the zigzag path (a gorgeous, albeit steep, walk on a sunny summer’s day - it can feel like being on holiday in the Med sometimes) if you’re wanting to access the leas coastal park from the leas promenade.

 The Leas Promenade is basically the big path along the top of the cliffs (you’ll often find live music at the bandstand during the summer), whilst the Leas Coastal Park runs below it, nearer sea level.
 There are toilets near the children’s play area.
-There is a great (and very popular) little cafe named The Lift Cafe on the eastern side entrance to the Leas Coastal Park (just opposite the new flats on the beach - you can’t miss them - and at the bottom of the funicular Leas lift).
-Their onion bhaji sub is delicious.
+There is a great little cafe in a shipping container named the Lift Cafe on the eastern side entrance to the Leas Coastal Park (just opposite the new flats on the beach - you can’t miss them)

 In August 2023, HatsHats Coffee arrived in the Leas Coastal Park with a small cabin (takeaway only) selling drinks and some light snacks.
 They are right next to the amphitheatre, at the bottom of the zigzag path.
 Bonus that they also have a few public toilets.